 - The chickpea should feel smooth and not have any white/translucent skin attached to it.
 (Below is a picture of a chickpea before and after peeling the skin.)

 What makes this edible cookie dough healthy?

 In case you haven’t guessed it yet, this cookie dough recipe has NO eggs/milk, NO flour and NO refined sugar in it!
-Which makes it 100% dairy free, gluten free, vegan, Paleo and Whole30 approved!
+Which makes it 100% dairy free, gluten free, vegan and Paleo approved!
 But that’s only part of the reason why I love it so much.
 I also love that you customize it to your personal preferences/dietary needs.
 Below I’ve listed a few ways you can substitute/replace certain ingredients.